-Just as rain makes everything look different, it sounds different too, and so much learning and fun can be had by exploring these sounds with some rainy day rhythm games and percussion instruments.
+Just as rain makes everything look different, it makes different sounds too.
+So there’s tons of fun and plenty of learning to be had by exploring these sounds with some rainy day rhythm games and percussion instruments.

-There are lots of great rainy day songs to sing to accompany these rainy day rhythm games, check out The Umbrella Song, I Hear Thunder, Splashing In The Puddles and Pitter Patter Pitter Patter which all explore the sounds and rhythm of the rain.
+We have lots of great rainy day songs to accompany these rainy day rhythm games.
+Check out The Umbrella Song, I Hear Thunder, Splashing In The Puddles and Pitter Patter Pitter Patter which all explore the sounds and rhythm of the rain.
 After you have sung one of these songs you could have a go at making some rainy sounds using our free printable Rainy Day Rhythm Games Pack.
 To print, click here or on the image above.

-Suggestions for how to use the rainy day rhythm games pack
+Ideas for using the rainy day rhythm games pack

 1. First look at the pictures together and discuss which sound matches which picture.
 Practise clapping and saying the rhythms together.
 Try guessing which is which as you clap the sound and ask the child which picture it belongs to.
 Mix them up to make it a bit more tricky!

-5. Put the selection of instruments in the middle on the floor, place the picture cards in a bag and let each child take turns to come to the centre, choose a card, select the correct instrument and make the corresponding rhythm sound.
+6. Put the selection of instruments in the middle on the floor, place the picture cards in a bag and let each child take turns to come to the centre.
+They choose a card, select the correct instrument and make the corresponding rhythm sound.
 Everyone then can either take very large steps splashing in puddles (1/2 notes /minims) large steps for the drip drops (1/4 notes/ crotchets) and little fast steps for the pitter patters (1/8 note quavers).

-These rainy day rhythm games are packed with educational benefits – they develop listening skills, rhythm recognition, memory, concentration, comprehension, imagination and gross motor skills – so well worth doing next time it’s a rainy day!
+These rainy day rhythm games are packed with educational benefits.
+They develop listening skills, rhythm recognition, memory, concentration, comprehension, imagination and gross motor skills too – so don’t forget to try them out next time it’s a rainy day!